Queen's Guardsman Melts Hearts By Making Boy's Birthday Dream Come True

 It’s enough to melt even the toughest soldier’s heart.

-When one of the British Queen’s Coldstream Guards spotted birthday boy Marshall Scott wearing a replica uniform and adorably saluting his unit during the “Changing the Guard” outside Windsor Castle on Wednesday, he marched back and beckoned the youngster over so they could pose for a photograph.
+One of the British Queen’s Coldstream Guards spotted little birthday boy Marshall Scott wearing a replica uniform and saluting his unit during the “Changing the Guard” ceremony outside Windsor Castle on Wednesday.
+So he marched back and beckoned him over so they could pose for a photograph.

 Instagram user joanna___feng shared footage of the heartwarming moment online.
-It was re-shared by one of the guardsmen and is now going viral.
+One of the guardsmen re-shared it and it’s since gone viral.

 “It’s not the usual thing to happen while on guard,” admitted Lance Corporal Paul Edden, the guardsman who broke with convention to perform the inspiring act for Marshall who turned 4 on the day.